edgeimpulse/expert-projects/stretch-film-machine.md

 description: With some physics and a TinyML model, add weight prediction to a pallet-wrapping machine.
 ---

-# Real-time Stretch-film Machine: Weight Scale and Predictive Maintenance
+# Smarter Factory: Real-time Stretch-film Machine Weight Scale and Predictive Maintenance

 Created By:
 Simone Salerno